xyproto/sealion/README.md

 <img src="img/sealion.jpg" width="330" align="right">

-Be reminded to have lunch, directly on the command line.
+Be reminded to have lunch, directly in the prompt.

 Messages are displayed in configurable time-intervals.